 The Allan Nevins Prize is awarded annually for the best-written doctoral dissertation on an American subject.
-The Nevins Prize's winning book is published by one of the distinguished houses which support the prize: Basic Books, Bloomsbury Press, Cambridge University Press, The University of Chicago Press, Columbia University Press, Harvard University Press, Henry Holt, Hill and Wang, Alfred A. Knopf, W. W. Norton and Company, University of North Carolina Press, Oxford University Press, Random House, Simon and Schuster, and Yale University Press.
+The prizewinning work is published by one of the distinguished houses that support the prize: Basic Books; Bloomsbury Press; Cambridge University Press; University of Chicago Press; Columbia University Press; Farrar, Straus and Giroux/Hill and Wang; Harvard University Press; Henry Holt; Alfred A. Knopf; W. W. Norton and Company; University of North Carolina Press; Oxford University Press; University of Pennsylvania Press; Princeton University Press; Random House; Simon and Schuster; and Yale University Press.
 The prize is named in honor of the society's founder and first president.

 Purpose: To honor dissertations for literary distinction and for making a significant contribution to historical knowledge.

 Prize: A certificate and two thousand dollars, and publication by one of the publishers listed above.
 A certificate will be presented to the dissertation sponsor.
-The prize will be awarded at the annual meeting of the society in May, 2013.
+The prize will be awarded at the annual meeting of the society in New York on May 11, 2015.

 Eligibility: The society defines history broadly and welcomes manuscripts on American arts, literature, and science, as well as biographical studies of Americans in any walk of life.
-Defense of the dissertation, or receipt of the Ph.D. degree, must be in the previous calendar year, between January 1, 2012 and December 31, 2012.
-Dissertations already submitted for publication are not eligible.
+The dissertation must have been defended or the Ph.D. degree received in the previous calendar year, between January 1, 2014 and December 31, 2014.
+Dissertations already accepted for publication are not eligible.

 New York, NY 10027